AInora

 However, if you are comparing Nextiva's AI Receptionist against purpose-built AI receptionist solutions, it is not a close comparison.
 The add-on model inherently limits how deep the AI capabilities can go.
 Purpose-built solutions have their entire engineering team focused on making the receptionist AI as good as possible.
 Nextiva has their engineering team focused on a full communications platform, with the AI Receptionist being one feature among many.

 The most important question is not "is Nextiva's AI Receptionist any good?"
 It is "what does my business actually need an AI receptionist to do?"
-If the answer is "route calls and answer FAQs," Nextiva's add-on is fine.
-If the answer includes booking appointments, remembering customers, managing complex conversations, or supporting multiple languages - look at purpose-built solutions.
+If the answer is "route calls, answer FAQs, and book appointments inside the Nextiva stack," the add-on is a solid fit.
+If the answer includes remembering customers across calls, managing complex conversations, supporting many languages, or staying independent of any single phone provider - look at purpose-built solutions.

 Frequently Asked Questions